According to the U.S Census Bureau, 12 million one parent families live in the United States. The majority of them are single mothers.

 Statistics show that fatherless children are at risk of ending up in jail, or becoming pregnant under the age of 18.
 It’s scary reading, but it doesn’t mean that your child is going to turn out to be a delinquent because he or she hasn’t got a father.

 There are plenty of one parent families who have well adjusted, bright children who haven’t become damaged by the lack of a father.
-Just read the article on the Modern Mum website, Brandy Burgess the author, talks about bringing up a boy on your own.
+Just read the article on the Bump website, Brandy Burgess the author, talks about bringing up a boy on your own.
 She says it’s not easy, but it is possible.
 The Aha Parenting blog also confirms, that with love and care a child can be brought up to be as contented as a child with two parents.

 Some of the main issues concerning fatherless children are discipline and the importance of a male role model.
 Single mothers are just as able to discipline their children as their father’s and male role models can be provided for in the shape of a grandfather, an uncle or a family friend.